-Four criteria - An 'advanced electronic signature' is defined by Article 3 (10) of the elDAS Regulation as a standard electronic signature that meets the requirements of Article 26 of the elDAS Regulation, notably: (a) it is uniquely linked to the signatory; (b) it is capable of identifying the signatory; (c) it is created using electronic signature creation data that the signatory can, with a high level of confidence, use under his sole control; and (d) it is linked to the data signed therewith in such a way that any subsequent change in the data is detectable.
+Four criteria - An 'advanced electronic signature' is defined by Article 3 (10) of the eIDAS Regulation as a standard electronic signature that meets the requirements of Article 26 of the eIDAS Regulation, notably: (a) it is uniquely linked to the signatory; (b) it is capable of identifying the signatory; (c) it is created using electronic signature creation data that the signatory can, with a high level of confidence, use under his sole control; and (d) it is linked to the data signed therewith in such a way that any subsequent change in the data is detectable.

-Although the legal definition of an advanced electronic signature has been formulated in a technology-neutral way, until today, the generally accepted interpretation has been that the concept mainly refers to electronic signatures that are based on digital signature technology or, in other words, that make use of public key cryptography.
+Although the legal definition of an advanced electronic signature has been formulated in a technology-neutral way, until today, the generally accepted interpretation has been that the concept mainly refers to electronic signatures that are based on digital signature technology that make use of public key cryptography.
 Within this interpretation, an advanced electronic signature must be seen as a digital file containing a hash of the document obtained by encryption with the private key of the signatory.
 The advanced electronic signature can consequently be verified with the corresponding public key of the signatory.
 A corresponding digital certificate, notably an electronic attestation which links the data for validating the signature to a natural person and confirms at least the name or the pseudonym of that person, confirms the signatory as the owner of his public key.

 Remote signatures - The technology-neutral definition of advanced electronic signature however does not exclude that any other technologies would allow one to produce advanced electronic signatures, provided of course that the four aforementioned requirements are met.
 On the one hand, the Recitals 26 and 27 confirm that the eIDAS Regulation is or should be open to innovation and that the legal effects it grants should be achievable by any technical means.
 On the other hand, Recital 52 paves the way for the use of cloud-based electronic signature solutions in a legally effective way.
-That recital recognises that the creation of remote electronic signatures through an electronic signature environment managed by a trust service provider on behalf of the signatory is set to increase.
-Furthermore, it specifies in that respect that such electronic signatures should receive the same legal recognition as electronic signatures created in an entirely user-managed environment, provided that the remote electronic signature service provider applies specific management and administrative security procedures and uses trustworthy systems and products in order to guarantee that the electronic signature creation environment is reliable and is used under the sole control of the signatory.
-Given the broad formulation of this recital, it can be argued that a signatory can store his private key in the cloud or could even use a cloud-based electronic signature solution that does not require any signatory keys.
+That recital recognises that the creation of remote electronic signatures through an electronic signature environment managed by a trust service provider on behalf of the signatory is likely to see increased usage.
+Furthermore, it specifies that such remote electronic signatures should receive the same legal recognition as electronic signatures created in an entirely user-managed environment, provided that the remote electronic signature service provider applies specific management and administrative security procedures and uses trustworthy systems and products in order to guarantee that the electronic signature creation environment is reliable and is used under the sole control of the signatory.
+Given the broad formulation of this recital, a signatory could store his private key in the cloud or it could maybe even use a cloud-based electronic signature solution that does not require any signatory keys at all, as set out above, provided of course that the four aforementioned requirements are met.

-The eIDAS Regulation does not confer to the advanced electronic signature any specific legal effects that are different from a standard electronic signature.
+Increased level of trust - The eIDAS Regulation does not confer to the advanced electronic signature any specific legal effects that are different from a standard electronic signature.
 The concept is however used as a building block for defining the qualified electronic signature, which is an advanced electronic signature that satisfies a number of additional legal requirements (see section 2.1.3 below).